-- I.1. to declare and judge that the Claimant has not demonstrated that the Defendants infringes the claims 1 to 4 and 6 to 9 of the European patent EP 2 028 981; - I.2.
-Consequently, to dismiss and reject the Claimant's action of April 2, 2024 (ACT_17336/2024) in its entirety. - II.
-In the alternative, it is requested as a subsidiary request - to grant the Claimant's action of April 2, 2024 (ACT_17336/2024) on the basis of the auxiliary claim in part B. only, subject to the specification that the claim expressly includes the specific model no. "KHS-2520CE" in addition to the name of the contested product "AUTO10". - III.
-With regard to the Claimant's further requests (part C.), the following is requested also in the alternative as a subsidiary request: - 1. to limit the claims for damages as follows: - a. temporally - aa. for acts of infringement in Germany for the period after March 5, 2024;
+- IX.
+In any case, to order the Defendant to pay the Claimant the sum of EUR 56.000 as an interim award on the legal costs and other expenses as provided under Article 69 of the Unified Patent Court Agreement and Rule 118(5), 119 and 150(2) of the Rules of Procedure. - The panel separated the proceedings with regard to Poland, Spain and the United Kingdom by order of 11 March 2025 because the decision of the ECJ in re C-339/22 (BSH Hausgeräte) had not been delivered until the end of the oral hearing but only thereafter on 25 February 2025. - 8.
+The Defendant requests - I.1. to declare and judge that the Claimant has not demonstrated that the Defendant infringes the claims 1 to 4 and 6 to 9 of the European patent EP 2 028 981; - I.2.
+Consequently, to dismiss and reject the Claimant's action of April 10, 2024 (ACT_17365/2024) in its entirety. - II.
+In the alternative, it is requested as a subsidiary request to grant the Claimant's action of April 10, 2024 (ACT_17365/2024) on the basis of the auxiliary claim in part B. only, subject to the specification that the claim expressly includes the specific model no. "KHS-2520CE" in addition to the name of the contested product "AUTO10". - III.
+With regard to the Claimant's further requests (part C.), the following is requested also in the alternative as a subsidiary request: - 1. to limit the claims for damages as follows:

-- bb. for acts of infringement in Denmark for the period after June 1, 2023; - cc. for acts of infringement in France for the period after April 18, 2024; - dd. for acts of infringement in Italy for the period after June 1, 2023 and - ee. for acts of infringement in the Netherlands for the period after April 18, 2024; - b. territorially, to the countries of Germany (for the Defendant 1), and France (for the Defendant 2); and as a subsidiary request to countries that are Contracting Member States; - 2. to reduce the non-material damages pursuant to the Claimant's requests in part C. II., the provisional damages pursuant to part C. IV. and the provisional claim for reimbursement of costs pursuant to part C. IX. to an appropriate amount in accordance with the proven damage suffered by the Claimant; - 3 to dismiss the Claimant's claim for information pursuant to request C. III.
-Insofar as it relates to the production of the infringing items and to the sale/delivery to non-commercial customers, and to reduce the penalty payment further requested in part C. III. iii) to a reasonable rate not exceeding EUR 250 per day of delay, the delay starting only after a period of 30 days after the communication of the Court's decision pursuant to Rule 118.8 S. 1 RoP; - 4. to amend request C. VIII. to the effect that the publication of the decision of the UPC must be made by the Claimant, for which the Defendants must reimburse the costs to a reasonable extent, whereby the claim for reimbursement of costs may not exceed an amount of EUR 1,000.00. - IV.
-In addition, it is requested, to order the Claimant to pay to the Defendants the amount of EUR 45,000 as an interim award on the legal costs incurred.
+- a. temporally - aa. for acts of infringement in Germany for the period after March 5, 2024; - bb. for acts of infringement in Denmark for the period after June 1, 2023; - cc. for acts of infringement in France for the period after April 18, 2024; - dd. for acts of infringement in Italy for the period after June 1, 2023 and - ee. for acts of infringement in the Netherlands for the period after April 18, 2024; - b. territorially, to the countries of Germany, France and the Netherlands; and as a subsidiary request to countries that are Contracting Member States; - to reduce the non-material damages pursuant to the Claimant's requests in part C. II., the provisional damages pursuant to part C. IV. and the provisional claim for reimbursement of costs pursuant to part C. b. (which ought to be C. IX.) to an appropriate amount in accordance with the proven damage suffered by the Claimant; - to dismiss the Claimant's claim for information pursuant to request C. III.
+Insofar as it relates to the production of the infringing items and to the sale/delivery to noncommercial customers, and to reduce the penalty payment further requested in part C. III. iii) to a reasonable rate not exceeding EUR 250 per day of delay, the delay starting only after a period of 30 days after the communication of the Court's decision pursuant to Rule 118.8 S. 1 RoP; - 4. to amend request C. VIII. to the effect that the publication of the decision of the UPC must be made by the Claimant, for which the Defendant must reimburse the costs to a reasonable extent, whereby the claim for reimbursement of costs may not exceed an amount of EUR 1,000.00. - IV.
+In addition, it is requested, to order the Claimant to pay to the Defendant the amount of EUR 45,000 as an interim award on the legal costs incurred.